I Know What You Want

-"I Know What You Want" is a song written by American rapper Busta Rhymes, and produced by Rick Rock for Rhymes' sixth album It Ain't Safe No More..., released on November 26, 2002.
-The song is a duet with American singer Mariah Carey, and was co-written by Rah Digga, Rampage, Rick Rock, and Spliff Star.
-It also includes verses from Rhymes' group, the Flipmode Squad: Spliff Star, Baby Sham, Rah Digga, and Rampage.
+"I Know What You Want" is a song by American rapper Busta Rhymes and singer Mariah Carey, featuring verses from Rhymes' group Flipmode Squad: Spliff Star, Baby Sham, Rah Digga, and Rampage.
+Produced by Rick Rock, it was released on February 24, 2003 as the second single from Rhymes' sixth album It Ain't Safe No More..., released on November 26, 2002.

-Released as the second single from It Ain't Safe No More on February 24, 2003, it was a hit across the world, peaking at number 3 in the United States, Australia, and the United Kingdom.
+The song was a hit across the world, peaking at number 3 in the United States, Australia, and the United Kingdom.
 Rhymes' previous single, "Make It Clap," had failed to reach the top forty on the U.S. Billboard Hot 100 chart.
 "I Know What You Want" stayed in the top forty for twenty-one weeks, and was ranked 17 on the Hot 100 2003 year-end chart.
 For Carey, it was a return to form after a string of unsuccessful singles, and it became one of her biggest hits in years.
 Columbia Records later included it on her first remix album The Remixes (2003) and the British and Japanese reissues of Carey's ninth studio album Charmbracelet (2002).

 The plotline for the video for "I Know What You Want" was continued in the video for the 2021 single "Where I Belong", in which Rhymes collaborated again with Carey.

 Critical reception

 In Billboard, Brian Garrity wrote that on "I Know What You Want," Busta Rhymes "takes an R&B turn".
-Amazon.com editor Dalton Higgins wrote that in this duet Busta "croons".

 Commercial performance

-The song charted at number 3 on the Billboard Hot 100 making it Rhymes' highest charting song at the time until 2005 and Carey's then most-recent top five hit since her 2001 single, "Loverboy".
+The song charted at number 3 on the Billboard Hot 100, making it Rhymes' highest charting song at the time until 2005, and Carey's first top five hit since her 2001 single, "Loverboy".
 The song has sold 175,000 copies in the UK.